-Level 1 - Valuations based on unadjusted quoted prices for identical instruments in active markets that the Fund has the ability to access.
+Level 1 - Valuations based on unadjusted quoted prices for identical instruments in active markets.

-Level 2 - Valuations based on quoted prices for similar instruments in active markets; quoted prices for identical or similar instrument in markets that are not active; and model-derived valuations in which all significant inputs are observable.
+Level 2 - Valuations based on quoted prices for similar instruments in active markets; quoted prices for identical or similar instruments in markets that are not active; and model-derived valuations in which all significant inputs are observable.